ARTICLE 1 –THE AGREEMENT

 Date: 22nd April 2020 (12:00 UTC) to 1st May 2020 (12:00 UTC)

-Object: ECMWF will review the submitted Proposals and select up to ten in respect of Streams 1 and 2 and up to five in respect of Stream 3 which will be part of the ESOWC Programme for 2020.
+Object: ECMWF will review the submitted Proposals and select up to five which will be part of the ESOWC Programme for 2020.
 The selected Proposals will be announced on the Programme Website by 1st May 2020 at 12:00 UTC.

 3. Phase: Coding Period